Budget & Expenditures

 • Issuance of birth certificates

 The Tax Collector operates as a "fee office," which means a fee or commission is earned for the services rendered.
 These fees and commissions are outlined in the Florida Statutes and established by the Florida Legislature.
 The annual budget must be approved by the Florida Department of Revenue and includes any amendments made during each fiscal year.
-Excess fees are remitted to each government agency in the same proportion as they were paid at the end of each fiscal year.
+Unused fees are remitted to each government agency in the same proportion as they were paid at the end of each fiscal year.